witnet/WIPs/wip-mariocao-min-difficulty-dr.md

 As eligibility across reputed identities is fairer due to the changes described in [witnet-rust#1496], the [Dynamic Threshold] does not have anymore a significant impact on the probability of mining data requests.
 Additionally, the [Dynamic Threshold] was not properly updated to use the eligibility metrics instead of the reputation scores.

-In case of abnormally low ARS sizes, it is assumed that there are in the order of thousands of non-reputed identities computing their eligibility to be selected to solved the data request.
+In case of abnormally low ARS sizes, it is assumed that there is a number of non-reputed identities in the order of thousands computing their eligibility to be selected to solve the data request.
 This assumption is in line with the minimum difficulty set in [WIP-0012] and previous network conditions documented in [WIP-0009].

 ### Introduction of a minimum data request mining difficulty